mattrussell2/gradescope-autograder/README.md

 |---testest.toml      [testing configuration file]
 |-
 ```
-For this assignmnent, there is no canonicalization required, no input from `stdin`, nothing to copy or link to the build directory.
+For this assignment, there is no canonicalization required, no input from `stdin`, nothing to copy or link to the build directory.
 The corresponding `testset.toml` file is as follows:

 ```
 [common]